 You can also ask your doctor to recommend exercises that you can do to prevent a recurrence.

-The length of recovery depends on your condition and the type of surgery you had.
-Generally, you may experience some swelling, stiffness and redness in your toe for up to 4-6 weeks after hammer and claws surgery.
+Just like other foot surgeries such as metatarsalgia surgery or flat foot surgery, the length of recovery from a hammer and claw toe surgery depends on your condition and the type of surgery you had.
+Generally, you may experience some swelling, stiffness and redness in your toe for up to 4-6 weeks after hammer and claw toe surgery.

 Dr Gowreeson Thevendran is currently an orthopaedic surgeon with Island Orthopaedic, a one-stop care centre for orthopaedic health under Healthway Medical Group.
 He specialises in treating lower limb orthopaedic conditions, as well as trauma and fracture surgery of both the upper and lower limbs.
 Prior to establishing his private practice, Dr Gowreeson was Chief of Foot & Ankle Surgery at the Department of Orthopaedics at Tan Tock Seng Hospital (TTSH).
 Today, he continues to serve the Orthopaedic Department at TTSH as a visiting consultant.